michaelskyba/kvrg-avg/README.md

 - 3.2.2 To add an entry to a date tracker, use ``avg push``.
 However, instead of giving it a number, you can either give a date in the form "YYYY/MM/DD/HH/MM" (e.g.
 2021/01/16/00/15 for Jan 16th 2021, 12:15 AM), or the word "now", which will
 input the current date and time.
-For instance, ``avg push "promotion" now 2020/10/10/01/11`` is valid.
+For instance, ``avg push "promotion" 2020/10/10/01/11 now`` is valid.
 If the current date was October 11th 2020, 1:11 AM and the "promotion" tracker had no other entries, the average length between entries would now be exactly one day.
+As I showed in the example, you should always push dates from earliest to latest.

 - 3.2.3 When using ``avg list`` or ``avg info`` on date trackers, kvrg-avg will show the average interval in a human-readable format (e.g. '21 minutes and 42